JesseScott/ECU.ISMA.202/_INSTALLATIONS/instructions.md

 #Kinect

+*  install Command Line Tools from https://developer.apple.com/downloads/index.action#
+*  OMFG the next steps are painful (will document asap)

 #Leap Motion

 * Go to https://www.leapmotion.com/setup and download the installer
 * Run the installer
-* Get the Leap SDK
+* Get the Leap SDK from https://developer.leapmotion.com/
 * Get Flext from http://grrrr.org/research/software/flext/
-* Get the Leap Pd external from http://grrrr.org/research/software/flext/
+* Get the Leap Pd external from http://puredatajapan.info/?page_id=1514
 * Add a [leapmotion] object - then view the help / tutorial patch
 * Play!